GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 1. Click **Apps** and then click **Active Connections**.
 1. Click the app to disconnect from your wallet, then click **Disconnect**.

-Your wallet immediately disconnects from the app and returns to the **Apps** tab.
+Your wallet immediately disconnects from the app and displays the **Apps** tab.